Guduf in Nigeria

 What Are Their Lives Like?

-Most of the Kirdi are farmers who raise crops on hillside terraces.
+Most of the Guduf are farmers who raise crops on hillside terraces.
 Peanuts, maize, and millet are among the main crops.
 Melons, pumpkins, and beans are also raised.
-Millet and other cereals are usually grown on the mountains or hill slopes, while other crops are raised in gardens near the houses.
-Cotton, indigo (used for dyeing), and plants that are used for hunting, religious medicines, and other purposes are also grown.
+They grow millet and other cereals on the mountains or hill slopes.
+Each family keeps a nearby garden for their meals.
+They use cotton and indigo to produce clothing and to sell.

-Traditionally, Kirdi houses were grouped into small village settlements by clan or lineage.
-The villages were clustered around mountain peaks that could not easily be accessed by outsiders.
-They were protected by mud-brick barriers that had been overgrown by thorn bushes.
-Today, their villages are composed of several round buildings made of mud-brick and thatched roofs.
+Guduf villages are composed of several round buildings made of mud-brick and thatched roofs.
 The buildings are connected to one another by woven straw fences or hedges.
 The buildings are positioned so that there is an open area in the center.
-Each home has a kitchen, an attic, and a room for the husband; the wife lives in a separate hut.
+Each home has a kitchen, an attic and a room for the husband; the wife lives in a separate hut with her children.
 Separate rooms are added to the house when the children reach puberty.
 Young males are given their own square huts, where they live until they are married.

-Although polygamy is permitted among the Kirdi, most men usually have only one wife.
+Although polygamy is permitted among the Guduf, most men usually have only one wife.
 Marriages are almost always arranged by the parents; children do not choose their own mates.
-When an agreement is made, a bride-price is paid to the bride's parents and a new homestead is begun.
+When families reach an agreement, the husband-to-be’s family gives a bride price to the bride's parents.

 What Are Their Beliefs?